List of tallest buildings in Cambridge, Massachusetts

 Cambridge is a city in Middlesex County in eastern Massachusetts, United States.
 Located on the northern shore of the Charles River, it is also a major suburb of Boston, the state capitol and regional financial center.
-It has a population of 105,000 (2010) and a growing number of high-rise buildings.
+It has a population of 118,403 (2020) and a growing number of high-rise buildings.

-Tallest buildings and structures
+Tallest buildings

 This list ranks Cambridge buildings that stand at least 200 feet (61 m) tall, based on height measurement criteria established by the Council on Tall Buildings and Urban Habitat (CTBUH) and Emporis.com.
 This includes spires and architectural details but does not include antenna masts, roof top signs, flag poles or other functional-technical equipment.
 An equals sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.
 Freestanding towers, guyed masts and other not habitable structures are included for comparison purposes; however, they are not ranked.